 In 2018, Prakhar moved to Columbia University, New York to pursue his Masters in Public Administration where he engaged in building the academic depth and network required to make Indian School of Democracy a success.
 Prakhar makes work fun for himself and for those around him.
 Conversations over coffee are his food for thought.
 Inspired by Vinobha, he wants to walk across India and commit his life towards connecting hearts.

 Hemakshi Meghani graduated from Harvard Kennedy School (HKS) with a Master’s in Public Policy as a World Bank Graduate Scholar.
-She started her journey as a Teach For India fellow in 2011, has worked with Boston Consulting Group (BCG), and was a part of two start-ups in the education and socio-political consulting space.
+She started her journey as a Teach For India fellow, has worked with Boston Consulting Group (BCG), and was a part of two start-ups in the education and socio-political consulting space.

 Hemakshi has attended and facilitated various leadership forums across the world, and is a trained coach in adaptive leadership.
 She is very passionate about politics, bottom-up social reform and making democracy work for every citizen of the country.